ABRAM, MORRIS B.

 Citation

-[after identification of item(s)], Morris B. Abram papers, Manuscript, Archives, and Rare Book Library, Emory University.
+[after identification of item(s)], Morris B. Abram papers, Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University.

 Collection Description